Shopping cart

 In stock

-Image description front: Front cover of Gall: Lakota War Chief featuring a sepia photograph of Lakota leader Gall holding traditional items.
+Image description Front Cover: Front cover of Gall: Lakota War Chief featuring a sepia photograph of Lakota War Chief Gall holding traditional items.

 Robert W. Larson now sorts through contrasting views of Gall, to determine the real character of this legendary Sioux.
 This first-ever scholarly biography also focuses on the actions Gall took during his final years on the reservation, unraveling his last fourteen years to better understand his previous forty.